 Some 260 million euros of investment is being made in photovoltaic installations (solar panels to you and me ) in the Balearics.
 Of the 55 projects, 46 of these solar parks will be in Mallorca.
 For example, Enel Green Power has completed its Sa Caseta plant in Llucmajor and their second plant Nou Biniatria is being constructed outside Alcudia.

-The island has been hit hard by Covid 19.
-Mallorca depends on tourism and is desperate to get its tourists back in 2021 and 2022 – but it needs to ,and is determined to, build back better and more sustainably.
+The island was, like many tourists destinations, hit hard by Covid 19.
+Mallorca depends on tourism and is determined to build back better and more sustainably.

 A sustainable Mallorca depends on a partnership of local government, private organisations, residents and tourists who together can combine their efforts effectively for a better and cleaner future.